-A clearance of .010 to .020 inch (0,25 to 0,51 mm) between the impeller and the wear plate (67) is also recommended for maximum pump efficiency.
-This clearance is set by adjusting the wear plate in the suction elbow.
-Back off the jam nuts (11) until they contact the heads of the wear plate adjusting screws (10).
-Tighten the adjusting screws evenly, no more than a half turn at a time, while rotating the impeller shaft by hand until the impeller scrapes against the wear plate.
-Back off each of the adjusting screws one half turn, and tighten the jam nuts (11) until they are snug against the suction head.
-The clearance should now be correct.
+A clearance of .010 to .020 inch (0,25 to 0,51 mm) between the impeller and the wear plate is also recommended for maximum pump efficiency.
+To adjust this clearance, back off the jam nuts (11) until they contact the heads of the wear plate adjusting screws (12).
+Loosen the hardware (64 and 65) securing the wear plate to the suction elbow.
+Tighten the adjusting screws evenly, no more than a half turn at a time, while rotating the impeller shaft by hand until the wear plate scrapes against the impeller.
+Back off each of the adjusting screws 1/2 turn, then tighten the jam nuts until they are snug against the suction head.
+Re-tighten the hardware (64 and 65).

 Secure the pedestal foot (59) and suction elbow support (69) to the pump casing using the hardware (61, 62, 71 and 72).
-Be sure to reinstall any leveling shims used under the pedestal foot and suction elbow support.
+Reinstall any leveling shims used under the pedestal foot and suction elbow support, and secure them to the base with the previously removed hardware.